 Honouring, respecting, learning

 So today, on behalf of those we have loved, let’s remember with fondness who they were, and who we are, we who understand and value the bonds that sentient individuals of different species share.
-And knowing that our victims are exactly like our loved ones were in every way but species, let’s ask ourselves if we can really continue to live in a way that causes such pointless but catastrophic harm to them, they who have never harboured the slightest thought of harm towards us, and who are completely innocent in every sense.
+And knowing that our victims are exactly like our loved ones were in every way but species, let’s ask ourselves if we can really continue to live in a way that causes such pointless and catastrophic harm to them, they who have never harboured the slightest thought of harm towards us, and who are completely innocent in every sense.

 I know that I couldn’t live that way.
 That’s why I’m vegan.
 Please join me.